Skip to content

 Some body language types can be difficult to spot as they can happen fast, so you need to give your full attention to keep up and stay on the ball.

-Read about common types of body language so you can read anyone’s body language.
+Read about common types of body language in communication so you can read anyone’s body language.

 2. Show You’re Truly Engaged